airswap/python-decode-swap/README.md

   --blockNumber BLOCKNUMBER
-                        Block number to fetch state from (infura works) not sure about light nodes --verbose             Will output a more verbose output
+                        Block number to fetch state from (infura works) not sure about light nodes --network NETWORK_NAME
+                        Defaults to rinkeby but inputs are either rinkeby or mainnet (lower cased) --verbose             Will output a more verbose output

 ```